the project

 context

-Today, 95% of the electricity in Barbados is generated from imported fossil fuel.
+Today, 95% of the electricity in Barbados is generated from imported fossil fuels.
+The Government of Barbados has set a 100% renewable energy target by 2030.

 Due to the intermittent nature of solar and wind power, this 100% renewable energy vision can only be achieved with renewable baseload powerplants such as RSB.